Exploring Cameroon's best National Parks and cultural festivals

 If you're a big game enthusiast, Waza National Park is the place to be.
 Lions, giraffes, elephants, and rare antelopes such as the roan and topi can be spotted here, with the elephant families gathering in herds of up to 60 at the watering holes.

-And for those interested in Cameroon's rich history, the metropolis of Yaoundé is a must-visit.
-The city boasts several museums, including the Musée d'Art Camerounais with its stunning collection of wooden panel ivories, masks, and terracotta objects.
+For those interested in Cameroon's rich history, the metropolis of Yaoundé is a must-visit.
+The city several museums, including the Musée d'Art Camerounais with its stunning collection of wooden panel ivories, masks, and terracotta objects.

 Korup National Park is located in the southwest region of Cameroon and is home to one of the oldest and most diverse rainforests in Africa.
 The park is home to a wide variety of wildlife, including elephants, gorillas, chimpanzees, and over 1,000 species of birds.